Oral Fixation, Vol. 2: Promotion

 Shakira first performance of "Don't Bother" took place at the Nordic Music Awards in Copenhagen, Denmark on October 29, 2005.
-Shakira performed "Hey You", "Costumes Makes the Clown", "Illegal" and "Don't Bother" from Oral Fixation, Vol. 2 at the Hackney Empire in Hackney, England, alongside with "La Tortura", "Obtener Un Sí" and "Underneath Your Clothes".
+Shakira performed "Hey You", "Costumes Makes the Clown", "Illegal" and "Don't Bother" from Oral Fixation, Vol. 2 at the Hackney Empire in Hackney, England, along with "La Tortura", "Obtener Un Sí" and "Underneath Your Clothes".
 On November 3, 2005, she appeared and performed "Don't Bother" at the 2005 MTV Europe Music Awards in Lisbon, Portugal on November 3, 2005, where she also received the award for "Best Female" for the first time in her career.

 Shakira continued with the promotion of "Don't Bother" at Wetten, dass..? in Manheim, Germany on November 5, 2005; at the MTV Studios in London on November 8, 2005 and at Jensen!, in the Netherlands, alongside "Hey You" and "La Tortura" on November 15 as her latest appearance or performance in Europe.

 Shakira performed "Don't Bother", "Hey You" and "La Tortura" at Times Square in New York City, on November 21, 2005.
 She performed "Don't Bother" at the Good Morning America, alongside "Illegal" on December 2, 2005.
 On December 6, 2005, Shakira appeared at KIIS-FM's Jingle Ball at the Shrine Auditorium in Los Angeles, where she performed "Illegal", "Costume Makes the Clown", "Don't Bother", "Hey You", "Underneath Your Clothes" and "La Tortura".
 On December 9, 2005, Shakira performed "Día de Enero", "Las de La Intuición", "No", "Don't Bother", "La Tortura" and "Obtener Un Sí" at an unknown venue in New York City.
 Shakira became the musical guest of NBC's sitcom Saturday Night Live (SNL) on December 10, 2005, performing "Don't Bother" and "La Tortura".
 Shakira performed "Don't Bother" at Late Show with David Letterman on December 15.
 Shakira also took part of the Z100 Jingle Ball in New York City on December 16 and Y100 Jingle Ball in Sunrise, Florida on December 17, where she performed "La Tortura", "Underneath Your Clothes", "Hey You" and "Don't Bother" in both concerts.
 She culminated the year performing "Don't Bother" at the MTV's New Year's Eve at the MTV Studios in Times Square on December 31, 2005.

 Shakira continued with promotion of "Don't Bother" as she performed it at the NRJ Music Awards of 2006 in Cannes, France on January 21.
 She also performed at the Top of the Pops and CD:UK on January 29 and February 4, 2006, respectively.
 Shakira took part of the Festival della Canzone Italiana di Sanremo performing "Don't Bother" on February 4, 2006, and continued with performances of the song at the ECHO Awards at the Estrel Comvention Center in Berlin, Germany on March 12.